iamdanielv/utils/README.md

 - View all local and remote branches (`-gvb`)
 - Switch all repos to a specific branch (`-gb <branch>`)

+### 🐳 Docker Compose Autoscaler (`docker-autoscale.sh`)

+**Description:**
+A utility to automatically scale a Docker Compose service up or down based on resource utilization.

+- Scales based on CPU, Memory, or a combination of both.
+- Configurable upper and lower thresholds for scaling triggers.
+- Cooldown periods to prevent rapid scaling fluctuations.
+- Supports both `docker compose` (v2) and `docker-compose` (v1).
+- Configurable via command-line flags for service name, replica limits, thresholds, and polling interval.

 ### 🎨 Color Palette Viewer (`colors.sh`)

 **Description:**